How do I apply to Island Fringe Festival?

 How do I become an Island Fringe Festival performer?

-You must enter the lottery and then be one of the performances selected (like, literally, your name will be drawn from a hat!).
+First you must apply, and then your application must be drawn at random (like, literally, your name will be drawn from a hat!).

 If you aren’t drawn for a spot in the festival, you may be on our waitlist.
 If one of the drawn performers decides to not attend Island Fringe Festival, we will contact the first on the waitlist (from the same category) and offer them that spot… then the second on the waitlist, and so on until all our spots are full.